rollthecloudinc/hedge/README.md

 View use cases for more specific examples.

 > Shapeshifter original intent was efficient cost effective means of storing [NxRx Data](https://v8.ngrx.io/guide/data) Entities.
-The API is being used exclusively with [Druid](https://github.com/rollthecloudinc/druid) our nonprofits sustainaible web development platform built on Reactive Angular relying heavily on NxRx Data to streamline managing data between the server and browser.
+The API is being used exclusively with [Druid](https://github.com/rollthecloudinc/druid) our nonprofits sustainaible web development platform built on Reactive Angular.
+Druid relies heavily on NxRx Data to streamline managing data between the server and browser.

 # Media